Welcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 First Holy Communion preparation begins

-Families with children in second grade — or older children who haven’t yet received First Communion — are invited to participate in St. Mark’s 15-week preparation program, which begins this month and culminates in a First Communion celebration on Sunday, May 3.
+Families with children in second grade — or older children who haven’t yet received lessons in Holy Communion — are invited to participate in St. Mark’s 15-week preparation program, which begins in February month and culminates in a wonderful celebration on Sunday, May 3.

-The hands-on curriculum that explores Scripture and helps kids understand the meaning, purpose, and practice of Holy Communion.
+The hands-on curriculum gives kids a deep Scriptural understanding about the meaning, purpose, and practice of the Sacrament of Holy Communion.
 Families interested in learning more or enrolling their child can contact Jen Beall, Director of Children’s Ministries, at [email protected].

 Hands-on service opportunity